RPI-WCL/Athena_LibDDDAS/math/README.md

 # MATH

-##### This repository contains ATHENA theory and proofs about mathematical concepts like random variables, probability distributions, etc
+##### This repository contains ATHENA theory and proofs about mathematical concepts like random variables, probability, distributions, etc

 ##### Description: